dt-alliances/cas-quickstart/VM.md

 1. Pick `Start Installation` and then the `Linux` option
 1. One the `Download Dynatrace OneAgent for Linux` page, choose `Create token` button
 1. Copy and paste the `Download the installer` and `Run the installer` commands from a SSH shell for the virtual machine
-1. Back in Dynatrace, pick the `Show deployment status` button to monitor the install
-1. In Dynatrace, navigate to `Hosts` menu on the bottom left side to review the host

 ## Step 3: Verify Dynatrace monitoring of sample application

-Within Dynatrace, navigate to the `hosts` view and you should see your host.
+In Dynatrace, navigate to `Hosts` menu on the bottom left side to review the host list.
+You should see your host.

 <hr>